-National employment data is not available in the specific field of crocodile farming.
+National employment data is not available for the specific field of crocodile farming.
 During 2014-2015, total employment (direct and indirect) in the industry was approximately 231 FTE (Full Time Equivalent) workers, with a further 33 FTE workers in associated construction activities.
-Most (91.4 per cent) farming operations employment was attributed to Darwin and the surrounding area, with the rest in regional areas.
+Most (91.4 per cent) farming operations employment was attributed to Darwin and the surrounding area, with the rest in regional areas54.
+Information is not available, however, on the breakdown of part- and full-time roles, but, in line with a number of occupations relevant to remote and Indigenous communities, high-levels of part-time and casual workers who share job roles are likely.